 To raise future adults.

-- You love your kids, and they in turn grow up to become the amazing adults they’ll be.
+You love your kids, and they in turn grow up to become the amazing adults they’ll be.

 Parenting is hard.
 Our duties are ever-changing and never-ending.
 We can’t even quit our jobs or ask to transfer to another department.
-And as every first-time mom can attest, learning on the job is almost always the way we’re introduced to our roles.
+And as every first-time mom can agree, learning on the job is the way we’re introduced to our roles.